-Home-Working The New Normal – How to Engage Remote Employees
+Home-working the New Normal – How to Engage Your Remote Employees

 Coronavirus and the subsequent international lock-down has radically changed the working world.
 In just a month we have moved from a mostly office-based economy to a home-working one, and employers are now faced with the challenge of managing a remote work-force.